RISING 9TH GRADE INFO

 TRINITY BAND LEVELS

-THS has 2 concert ensembles: Concert Band (grade III) and Symphonic Band (grade IV-VI).
+THS has 2 concert ensembles: Concert Band (grade III-IV) and Symphonic Band (grade IV-VI).
 Band placement is based on ability level, not grade level (though it is rare for freshmen to make the Symphonic Band).

 1st Quarter: All-County Band Auditions